kubernetes/enhancements/keps/sig-scheduling/785-scheduler-component-config-api/README.md

 The major risk is around the removal of the `unreserve` extension point.
 However, this is mitigated for the following reasons:

-- The interfaces for `Reserve` and `Unreserve` in the scheduler framework won't be merged until `v1alpha2` is removed.
+- The function from `Unreserve` interface will be merged into `Reserve`, effectively requiring plugins to implement both functions.
 - There are no in-tree Reserve or Unreserve plugins prior to 1.19.
   The `VolumeBinding` plugin is now implementing both interfaces.

-The caveat is that out-of-tree plugins that want to work for v1beta1 need to implement both interfaces.
-Otherwise scheduler startup will fail.
+The caveat is that out-of-tree plugins that want to work 1.19 need to updated to comply with the modified `Reserve` interface, otherwise scheduler startup will fail.
 Plugins can choose to provide empty implementations.
 This will be documented in https://kubernetes.io/docs/reference/scheduling/profiles/

 ### Test Plan

-- [ ] Compatibility tests for `v1alpha2` that show no internal configuration
+- [ ] Compatibility tests for defaults and overrides of `.bindTimeoutSeconds` in `VolumeBindingArgs` type.
-  changes.
-- [ ] Test for `v1alpha2` configurations that exercise plugins that use
-  `Reserve` but not `Unreserve` (and viceversa) are executed accordingly.
-- [ ] Test that `.bindTimeoutSeconds` set in a `v1alpha2` propagates to the
-  volume binding plugin.
-- [ ] Test that args for `RequestedToCapacityRatio` with both casing pass in `v1alpha2`, but not in `v1beta1`.
+- [ ] Tests for `RequestedToCapacityRatioArgs` that: (1) fail to pass with
+  bad casing and (2) get encoded with lower case.

 ### Graduation Criteria